 As distributors of tobacco products, FWD members help to ensure that age-restricted goods are sold legally through responsible retailers.

 FWD supports measures to prevent the illegal trade in counterfeit and duty-avoided cigarettes, and initiatives that raise awareness of the health harms associated with smoking.
-However, we believe legislation to reduce smoking rates among young people must be evidence based.
+We’re working with Imperial Tobacco to encourage retailers and other cash and carry customers to report illicit activity in the tobacco market.